Warning: Undefined variable $package_group_size in /home/expeditions/www/www/wp-content/themes/highland/print-posts.php on line 121

 Thank you for joining us on this trek and it has been a pleasure getting to know you during this time.
 We hope this venture has enriched your experience with happy memories.
 Keep in touch and hope to hear from you soon.
 Bon voyage for a safe and pleasant trip home.

-- All meals (B,L,D) on OPEN/CHOICE Menu whilst on trek with tea & coffee.
+- All meals (B,L,D) included on the trek with tea & coffee.

-- Twin sharing accommodation at Kathmandu guest house or similar category for 2 nights with breakfast
+- Twin-sharing accommodation at Kathmandu Guest House for 4 nights with breakfast

-- Full support crew with 1 porter for every 2 trekkers
+- Full support crew (1 assistant guide for 3 trekkers & 1 porter for every 2 trekkers)

-- Comprehensive first aid kit with high altitude medicines and supplementary oxygen system
+- Comprehensive first aid kit with high-altitude medicines

 - Trek completion certificate (Upon request)

-- Group welcome dinner at Typical Nepalese Restaurant
+- Group welcome or farewell dinner at Kathmandu

 - Meals at Kathmandu